Who are the Physician Assistant Blueprint Architects?

 Meet the brains and authors behind the book

 Jordan Fisher, PA-C

 Hey there, I’m Jordan Fisher.
 Wherever you are, thanks for taking the time to read this, and I hope that your interest has been sparked.
-I’ve been a PA for over three years and have done everything I can to broaden my experiences throughout my career so far.
+I’ve been a PA for over four years and have done everything I can to broaden my experiences throughout my career.
 I started off in a surgical subspecialty, ENT, then transitioned my career to emergency medicine.
 After a brutal two years, half of which included the COVID-19 pandemic, I took a leap of faith and moved to a rural urgent care practice.
-Also during this time I have precepted, lectured, became an adjunct faculty member, and wrote an eBook (www.panextsteps.com).
+Also during my time as a PA I have precepted, lectured, become an adjunct faculty member (Rocky Vista University), and written an eBook (www.panextsteps.com).

 Through my Physician Assistant Next Steps eBook passion project, which focuses on what to do once you graduate from PA school, I realized there was a huge gap when it came to PA career education.
 It was at that time that I serendipitously reconnected with my old professor, Shayne Foley.
 We realized that our independent projects worked quite well together, and before we knew it, we had created a new project, thepablueprint.com.
 With this new project, we aim to provide much needed “continuing professional education” for practicing physician assistants.
 We look to continue to build on this to help every PA get the most out of their career.